unitycontainer/documentation/tutorials/registration/Type/registration.md

 container.RegisterType<IService, SecureService>("Encrypted");
 ```

-For more information see <xref:Tutorial.Registration.Mapping>
+For more information see <xref:Tutorial.Mapping>

 ## Lifetime Management